 Life Cycle

 The nymphs develop over 3-4 weeks [2], moving into adulthood.
-This is usually around springtime onwards, and both nymphs and adults will attack and eat insect pests.
+This usually occurs from spring onwards, and both nymphs and adults will attack and eat insect pests.

 How to Attract Damsel Bugs

-Adult DBs will overwinter in vegetation in sheltered conditions particularly favoring grain plants.
-You can find them in cotton fields, soybean, and other legume crops.
+Adult DBs will overwinter in vegetation in sheltered conditions, particularly favoring grain plants.
+You can find them in cotton fields, soybeans, and other legume crops.

 Alfalfa and certain grasses also provide a winter home and spring/summer egg-laying environment for the bugs.
 As a result, growing these plants will help attract the DBs.